Kanegraffiti/Solace/docs/user_guide.md

 - `/ask` – Ask how to perform a coding task.
 Solace searches its stored examples and responds if it knows the answer.
 - `/code` – Generate a code snippet from stored examples.
 - `/debug` – Search for solutions to known error messages.
 - `/teachcode` – Add a new code example or import a document containing code.
+When importing, Solace automatically extracts fenced code blocks.
 - `/memory` – Show items marked as “always remember” or “never bring up”.
 - `/summary` – Display how many entries and examples you have stored.
 - `/speak` – Speak text aloud if voice packages are installed.